September 20, 1863

 September 20, 1990

 The two Germanys ratify a treaty of unification.
 A reunification treaty between West Germany and the GDR was negotiated in mid-1990, signed on 31 August of that year and finally approved by large majorities in the legislative chambers of both countries on 20 September 1990.
 The amendments to the Federal Republic’s Basic Law that were foreseen in the Unification Treaty or necessary for its implementation were adopted by the Federal Statute of 23 September 1990.
 After that last step Germany was officially united at 00:00 CET on 3 October 1990.
 East Germany joined the Federal Republic as the five states of Brandenburg, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt and Thuringia.
-These states had been the five original states of East Germany, but had been abolished in 1952 in favour of a centralised system.
+These states had been the five original states of East Germany, but had been abolished in 1952 in favor of a centralized system.
 As part of the 18 May treaty, the five East German states had been reconstituted on 23 August.
 At the same time, East and West Berlin reunited into one city, which became a city-state along the lines of the existing city-states of Bremen and Hamburg.

 September 20, 2005